metio/terraform-provider-k8s/docs/data-sources/cloudtrail_services_k8s_aws_event_data_store_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) EventDataStoreSpec defines the desired state of EventDataStore.A storage lake of event data against which you can run complex SQL-basedqueries.
-An event data store can include events that you have logged on youraccount from the last 90 to 2555 days (about three months to up to sevenyears).
-To select events for an event data store, use advanced event selectors(https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#creating-data-event-selectors-advanced). (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) EventDataStoreSpec defines the desired state of EventDataStore.
+A storage lake of event data against which you can run complex SQL-based queries.
+An event data store can include events that you have logged on your account from the last 90 to 2555 days (about three months to up to seven years).
+To select events for an event data store, use advanced event selectors (https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#creating-data-event-selectors-advanced). (see [below for nested schema](#nestedatt--spec))

 ### Read-Only